A new economic model is taking shape

 First: compliance is voluntary.
 Our AI crawl timeseries shows that AI bot traffic hit its single-day peak of Q1 2026 on February 9 — even as blocking rates have been rising throughout the quarter.
 Volume is growing faster than restrictions can contain it.

 Second: shadow scrapers exist.
 Our data shows 0.44% of AI bot crawl activity comes from bots declaring no purpose — Undeclared crawlers operating without transparency.
-These are bots that deliberately misidentify themselves, wearing a Googlebot mask to crawl as if they have permission they have not sought.
+Some of these bots simply fail to declare their intent.
+Others deliberately misidentify themselves, wearing a Googlebot mask to crawl as if they have permission they have not sought.

 Third: the past is already gone.
 Models trained on data crawled before publishers erected their defenses have already consumed that content.
 The window of prevention is partly closed.